Kenyan Coffee Othaya Peaberry

 This coffee is juicy, bright, and sweet.
 A wonderful example of Kenyan Coffee.
-We taste Blackberry, Baking Spices, lemon, and Lime.
+We taste Stone Fruit, Baking Spices, Lemon, and Lime.

 Kenyan coffee.
 Kenya coffee.
 Kenya AA coffee.
 Coffee from Kenya.